Ute Vinzing: Guest performances in Germany and Austria

-From the end of the 1970s, she appeared regularly at the Deutsche Oper Berlin, several times as the Dyer's Wife in Die Frau ohne Schatten.
+From the end of the 1970s, she appeared regularly at the Deutsche Oper Berlin, several times as the Dyer's Wife.
 A review noted: "Vinzing fully met the high expectations placed in her both vocally and representatively; she revealed with convincing intensity the change of the dyer's wife from an unfulfilled quarrelsome woman to a loving wife".
 In February 1981 she also sang Elektra in Berlin.
 Her interpretation of the text was "both understandable and thoughtful", the presentation "gripping", without the "least vocal fatigue".
-Vinzing was compared in vocal and playing intensity by the critics with the soprano Ursula Schröder-Feinen, who in Berlin was considered to be the unsurpassed soprano in this role.
+Vinzing was compared in vocal and playing intensity to the soprano Ursula Schröder-Feinen, who was considered in Berlin as the unsurpassed soprano in this role.
 In June 1988 she was the "sovereign" Brünnhilde in the Götterdämmerung gala performance for the 75th birthday of the conductor Heinrich Hollreiser.
 In September 1988, Vinzing was Elektra when Ruth Hesse made her role debut as Klytämnestra.
 In February 1990 Vinzing again sang the title role.
 In September 1990 Vinzing performed again as Elektra at the DOB during a guest performance of the Semperoper at the Berliner Festspiele in Dresden.
 In the 1982/83 season at the Theater Augsburg she took over Brünnhilde in the Götterdämmerung in the revival of the last part of Wagner's Ring cycle.
 Vinzing sang with "sufficient volume and perseverance to endure the whole opera without signs of fatigue".

-Vinzing appeared at the Staatsoper Hamburg as Leonore in Beethoven's Fidelio, as Kundry and the Dyer's Wife.
+Vinzing appeared at the Hamburg State Opera as Leonore in Beethoven's Fidelio, as Kundry and the Dyer's Wife.
 At the Bavarian State Opera in Munich, she appeared as Isolde, Brünnhilde and Kundry at the Badisches Staatstheater Karlsruhe (season 1984/85); in November 1984 as Isolde in Tristan und Isolde, in April 1985 as Brünnhilde in the Ring cycle, in June 1985 as Ortrud, at short notice as a substitute, in July 1985 then as the Dyer's Wife, in May 1987 as Fidelio, at the Staatstheater Stuttgart (season 1984/85; as Isolde), at the Cologne Opera (1986 as Isolde).
 She appeared at the Semperoper in Dresden as Elektra, at the Oper Bonn also as Elektra and as the Dyer's Wife.
 In June 1988 she sang Brünnhilde in Die Walküre in a concert performance at the Kölner Philharmonie with the Gürzenich Orchestra Cologne (Marek Janowski conducting); she won praise for "the size and volume of her apparently effortlessly used splendid soprano".